 Prayer for Those Troubled in Mind and Conscience

-Blessed Lord, the Father of mercies, and the God of all comforts: We beseech thee, look down in pity and compassion upon this thy afflicted servant.
-Thou writest bitter things against him, and makest him to possess his former iniquities; thy wrath lieth hard upon him, and his soul is full of trouble: But, O merciful God, who hast written thy holy Word for our learning, that we, through patience and comfort of thy holy Scriptures, might have hope; give him a right understanding of himself, and of thy threats and promises; that he may neither cast away his confidence in thee, nor place it anywhere but in thee.
-Give him strength against all his temptations and heal all his distempers.
+O merciful God, who hast written thy holy Word for our learning, that we, through patience and comfort of thy holy Scriptures, might have hope; give us a right understanding of ourselves, and of both thy threats and promises; that we may neither cast away our confidence in thee, nor place it anywhere but in thee.
+Give us strength against all temptations and heal our afflictions.
 Break not the bruised reed, nor quench the smoking flax.
-Shut not up thy tender mercies in displeasure; but make him to hear of joy and gladness, that the bones which thou hast broken may rejoice.
-Deliver him from fear of the enemy and lift up the light of thy countenance upon him, and give him peace, through the merits and mediation of Jesus Christ our Lord.
+Do not shut up thy tender mercies in displeasure; but make us hear of joy and gladness, that the bones which thou hast broken may rejoice.
+Deliver us from fear of the enemy and lift up the light of thy countenance upon us, and give us peace, through the merits and mediation of Jesus Christ our Lord.
 Amen.

 Rev. Dr. Peter James served 42 years as the senior of Vienna Presbyterian Church in Vienna, VA — 21 years in the 20th century and 21 years in the 21st century.
 He retired in 2021 and now serves as Pastor-in-Residence at Gordon-Conwell Theological Seminary.